History of Osteopathy

 The role of the physician is to find the health within the patient.

 The Osteopathic medical profession was founded by Andrew Taylor Still, MD in the 1870’s.
 He was the son of a physician, practiced as a country doctor, and served as a surgeon in the Union Army during the Civil War.
 He was helpless to prevent his first wife and six of his children from dying of infectious illnesses.
 He himself had pneumonia and typhoid.
 He was frustrated that the medical practices of that time were frequently ineffective and sometimes harmful.
 So he set out to find more effective ways to help people regain health, devoting the next ten years of his life to further study.

 Dr. Still spent many hours re-reading the medical texts of the time and studying cadavers and the animals he hunted.
 He was guided by the wisdom he observed in the natural world.
 He said, “Osteopathy is to me a very sacred science.
 It is sacred because it is a healing power through all of nature.”
 Dr. Still believed that the role of the physician is to find the health within the patient, and that the body contains all of the elements needed to maintain health.
-He taught himself to feel deviations from normal in the living anatomy.
+He taught himself to feel deviations from normal in the living anatomy and physiology.
 Then he used various manual techniques to restore normal structure and function, allowing the body to regain its self-healing capacity.

 Dr Still called this new medical science Osteopathy.
 He had great success, and people came from all across America to see him.
 He saved many lives from infectious illness, and helped many people regain health from the full spectrum of medical ailments, totally without the use of drugs.